toilville/spelWork/sandbox/draft.md

 ## Contributor Recognition and Attribution System

-Spelwork includes a robust system for recognizing and rewarding contributors to the framework and process lattice, ensuring long-term sustainability and engagement:
+SPELWork includes a robust system for recognizing and rewarding contributors to the framework and process lattice, ensuring long-term sustainability and engagement:

 ### Attribution Mechanisms
 - **Digital Signatures**: Permanent attribution of lattice contributions to specific individuals or teams